banthar/Go-SDL/README.md

 # Introduction

-This is an improved version of 0xe2-0x9a-0x9b's [Go-SDL](https://github.com/0xe2-0x9a-0x9b/Go-SDL).
+This is an improved version of 0xe2-0x9a-0x9b's [Go-SDL](https://github.com/0xe2-0x9a-0x9b/Go-SDL) currently mantained by neagix.

 The improvements/differences are:

-* audio callback support using excellent [Roger Peppe's callback package](http://code.google.com/p/rog-go/)
+* audio callback support
-* downstreaming support (written by neagix)
+* downstreaming support

+There is a nice and fully working PC speaker buzzer example in examples/callback.

 # Known issues

 The re-designed audio system supports only signed 16bit samples, but writing the others is as easy as a copy/paste.

 # Installation